 The first brewery to open a taproom on the Ravenswood Industrial Corridor, Begyle Brewing Company quickly became a neighborhood favorite.
 The laid-back space always has something going on, from trivia nights to pop-ups from local food vendors.
 Expect the taproom and sidewalk patio to be filled with locals sipping on classic brews like the Begyle Blonde of Free Bird APA.
 1800 W. Cuyler Ave.

 Stop 2: Dovetail Brewing

 Right next door to Begyle, you’ll find the cozy Dovetail Brewing taproom.
 The brewers specialize in crafting continental European beer styles using old-world brewing methods.
-That includes unique equipment like open-top containers that lets the brewers introduce wild yeast and a 100-year-old piece of antique brewing equipment that they found on a farm outside Munich.
+That includes unique equipment a 100-year-old piece of antique brewing equipment that they found on a farm outside Munich.
 All this results in a batch of one-of-a-kind beers, including a Vienna lager, pilsner, and rauchbier.
 1800 W. Belle Plaine Ave.